ashayp22/Calculus-Cracker/functions/README.txt

 1.) need to add a firebase account
-2.) need a service account key, along with the correct API keys
+2.) need a ServiceAccountKey.json, along with the correct API keys